Topics Map > Security

 - How do messages get identified as junk email/spam?

-- Reporting email as junk in the Outlook client and Outlook on the web
+- Reporting email as junk in the Outlook user and Outlook on the web

 - What can I do with messages in my Junk Email folder?